Dieting Without Losing Muscle Mass

 Some supplements can be used year round such as a good all-in-one supplement like Quantum or else a high quality protein powder.
 For those who are not taking these supplement types already, a diet is a perfect time to incorporate them for their various abilities to increase strength, muscle endurance and fat loss.
 While they are the products that should form the bedrock of your dieting and supplementation plan, there are others that can dramatically boost results.
 Next, we will consider those that we think have the biggest benefits for dieters.

 The fat burner category encompasses a vast array of products utilising a myriad of different nutrients.
 For simplicity's sake, we will break them down into two groups: stimulant-based fat burners (also known as thermogenics) and non-stimulant fat burners.

-Stimulant-based fat burners such as Driven Sports Thermo-Fuze increase the body's output of adrenaline and noradrenaline, which in turn causes an increase in thermogenesis along with a reduction in appetite.
+Stimulant-based fat burners such as Hydrapharm's Hydralean or Driven Sports Thermo-Fuze increase the body's output of adrenaline and noradrenaline, which in turn causes an increase in thermogenesis along with a reduction in appetite.
 This effect is consistent across a wide array of stimulants.

 It is not a simplification to say that stimulants as a class exert these properties.
 What does vary is the degree of effect and mechanism of action.
 Some of the more popular types of stimulants include 1,3 dymethylamine, synephrine, phenylethylamine and caffeine.
 Stimulant-based fat burners have been shown in studies not only to exert a fat burning effect but also to spare muscle, which is one of our key reasons for using them when dieting.